-- Discrete curriculum time of weekly PSHE lessons. • - R(S)E program will run interlinked with PSHE lessons (also see separate policy) • - Residential and educational visits are offered to all pupils during their time at Kensington Wade and all pupils are encouraged participate. - The School has an extensive set of extra-curricular activities and clubs on offer to the pupils. . - School council and Eco Team - Assemblies - Links with the local community, external agencies and a range of visitors. - The PSHE scheme of work will be one that introduces topics to the pupils at the appropriate time and that is a spiral/progressive system that allows, in as much as is possible, for specific concepts to be revisited. - Charity work.
-In Year 6 pupils will have the additional responsibility of organising their own charity fund raising events and some supervisory roles within the school. - All teachers and subject co-ordinators work closely together to support effective teaching and learning of the subject based curriculum.
-This is achieved through joint meetings and effective communication. - Effective training programmes for all teachers are crucial to achieving this aim. •
+- Discrete curriculum time of weekly PSHE lessons. - R(S)E program will run interlinked with PSHE lessons (also see separate policy) - Acting as the main vehicle for the delivery of the cross-curricular themes. - Residential and educational visits are offered to all pupils during their time at Kensington Wade and all pupils are encouraged to participate. - The School has an extensive set of extra-curricular activities and clubs on offer to the pupils. - School Council and Eco Team - Assemblies - Links with the local community, external agencies and a range of visitors. - The PSHE scheme of work will be one that introduces topics to the pupils at the appropriate time and that is a spiral/progressive system that allows, in as much as is possible, for specific concepts to be revisited. - Charity work.
+In Year 6 pupils will have the additional responsibility of organising their own charity fundraising events and some supervisory roles within the school. - All teachers and subject co-ordinators work closely together to support effective teaching and learning of the subject based curriculum.
+This is achieved through joint meetings and effective communication. - Effective training programmes for all teachers are crucial to achieving this aim.